FatConan/sand/README.md

 ### Plugins

 A site is represented by an instance of the [Site class](https://github.com/FatConan/sand/blob/master/config/site.py).
 When the site is instantiated it will read a list of plugin names from the `site.conf`.
-It will then attempt to instantiate the plugins by loading a module named `<plugin-name>.py` first from the project's `sand` folder, then from **Sand's** own `plugin\builtins` folder.
+It will then attempt to instantiate the plugins by loading a module named `<plugin-name>.py` first from the project's `sandplugins` folder, then from **Sand's** own `plugin\builtins` folder.
 Should the module load. the plugin will be instantiated by calling `Plugin()` from the loaded module.

 In this example's `site.conf` we list three plugins: